Addressing the IP Dispute Resolution Paradox: Combining Mediation with Arbitration and Litigation

 WIPO is a financially independent agency of the United Nations, with 193 member states and offices in Algeria, Brazil, China, Japan, Nigeria, Russia, Singapore and Switzerland, where it has had its headquarters ever since it was created in 1967 in Geneva.
-Its services and statistics confirm the existence of the IP paradox, and provides data upon which recommendations can be made for change and action.
-Foreseeing the importance of globalisation, new technologies and the rising economic importance of IP for entities of all shapes and sizes, in low-income, middle-income and high-income countries, WIPO created a Mediation and Arbitration Center in 1994.
-Since then, IP rights have since become ubiquitous, affecting international commerce, all industries and all consumers, especially in Asia.
+Its services and statistics confirm the existence of the IP paradox and provides data upon which recommendations can be made for change and action.
+Foreseeing the importance of globalisation, new technologies and the rising economic importance of intellectual property for entities of all shapes and sizes in low-income, middle-income and high-income countries, WIPO created the Mediation and Arbitration Center in 1994.
+Since then, IP rights have become ubiquitous, affecting international commerce, all industries and all consumers, especially in Asia.
 The Center accordingly opened up offices at Maxwell Chambers in Singapore in 2010, in addition to its Geneva office, in anticipation of a large increase in cases.

 Commonly cited reasons to resist non-adjudicative processes